The beautiful Descanso Gardens has a serene setting in an old oak grove, just 14 miles north of downtown LA.

 Descanso Gardens: 10 BEST Things to Do

-The rose garden's fountain is exquisite.
-It's in the Mission part of the Rose Garden.
-The fountain is based on the style seen in old Californian Missions.
-See native birds drinking at the fountain's edge.
-There's a curved pergola behind the fountain draped in bougainvillea.
-This is possibly the most peaceful setting in the gardens.
+The 5-acre rose garden has 600 varieties of roses, in a romantic setting with a fountain.
+The fountain is based on the style seen in old Californian Missions, and you can see native birds drinking at the fountain's edge.
+There's a curved pergola behind the fountain, draped in bougainvillea.

 Descanso Gardens Gazebo

-This is the Victorian Gazebo at which is popular for weddings.
-Relax on the ornate benches with intricate ironwork designs.
+This is the Victorian Gazebo at the rose garden, which is popular for weddings.

 Descanso Gardens Stone Bridge

 Boddy acquired the biggest Camellia collection in the US, by purchasing them from two local Japanese nursery owners during WWII (the Yoshimura and Uyematsu families).
-These families were forced into internment camps after the Japanese bombed Pearl Harbor on December 7, 1941.
-An Executive Order by President Roosevelt sent 120,000 Japanese to internment camps.
+These nursery owners were forced into internment camps after the Japanese bombed Pearl Harbor on December 7, 1941, and an Executive Order by President Roosevelt sent 120,000 Japanese to internment camps.

 Boddy had compassion for these Japanese nursery owners, and offered them a fair price for their camellias before they entered the camps.
 This demonstrated integrity because most Japanese were forced to sell their possessions for cut rate prices, losing almost everything.
-Boddy also took over one of the local nurseries for a Japanese family that was interned.
+Boddy also took over one of the local nurseries for a Japanese family who were interned.

-Boddy was a savvy businessman and wanted to enter the Camellia trade, because during the 1940's there was massive demand for Camellias on the East Coast.
-As an added bonus, they flowered during the colder winter months in an LA garden.
-Boddy was successful cutting and selling these flowers to the East Coast market.
+Boddy was a savvy businessman and wanted to enter the Camellia trade, because during the 1940's there was massive demand for Camellias on the East Coast, and he was successful cutting and selling these flowers to this market.
+As an added bonus, they flowered during the colder winter months.

 4. Spot koi in the Mulberry Pond.